1. Home

 A popular legend is that a Philadelphia distiller named E.C.
 Booz provided hard cider to distribute at rallies of Harrison supporters.
 That may be true, but a story that Booz's name gave the English language the word "booze" is a tall tale.
 The word actually existed for centuries before Harrison and his hard cider campaign.

-The Hard Cider and Log Cabin Candidate Wins
+The Hard Cider and Log Cabin Candidate Won the Election

 The 1840 campaign was notable for being the first campaign with slogans and songs, but the victor holds another distinction: the shortest term in office of any American president.